MAST3RJ3T/Safe-Cracker/README.md

 ### Rotary encoder wiring

-The encoder's DT and CLK pins are wired into the JP1 expansion header (D0 and D1) alongside 3.3 V and ground.
-D0 is configured as an edge-triggered interrupt source; D1 is sampled inside the ISR to recover direction.
+The encoder's DT and CLK pins are wired into the JP1 expansion header (D0 and D1) along with 3.3 V and ground.
+D0 triggers an interrupt on every edge, and D1 is read inside the handler to work out which way the dial turned.

 ![JP1 pinout](docs/JP1_pins.png)

 ### Enclosure

-The bare encoder module is far too small to spin like a safe dial, and its jumper wires pull loose under repeated rotation.
-A housing was modelled in Tinkercad and 3D printed to hold the encoder body rigid, route and strain-relieve the wires out the back, and give the whole assembly a stable base to sit on while being turned.
-The printable model is included at [`docs/243 SafeCracker.3mf`](docs/243%20SafeCracker.3mf).
+The encoder module on its own is too small to spin like a safe dial, and the jumper wires come loose when you keep turning it.
+I modelled a case in Tinkercad and 3D printed it to hold the encoder in place, route the wires out the back, and give the whole thing a stable base to sit on.
+The model is at
+[`docs/243 SafeCracker.3mf`](docs/243%20SafeCracker.3mf).

 ---

 ## Gameplay

-The safe hides a randomly generated combination of numbers, each in the range 0–39.
-To open it, the player must enter every number in order — and, like a real combination lock, must **alternate rotation direction on every stage**: clockwise, counterclockwise, clockwise, and so on.
-Landing on the right number while turning the wrong way still fails.
+The safe hides a random combination, with each number between 0 and 39.
+The player has to enter every number in order, and like a real lock, the turn direction alternates each stage: clockwise, counterclockwise, clockwise, and so on.
+Landing on the right number while turning the wrong way still counts as wrong.

-Two cues help.
-A distinct "correct" click plays the instant the dial lands on the right number for the current stage, and the HEX displays and LEDs track progress live.
-The player gets **3 wrong guesses** and a configurable countdown.
-Running out of either drops the game into a fail state with a blaring alarm; entering the full sequence opens the safe.
+Two things help the player.
+A different click sound plays when the dial reaches the correct number for the current stage, and the HEX displays and LEDs show progress as they go.
+The player gets **3 wrong guesses** and a time limit they choose before starting.
+Running out of either ends the game with an alarm.
+Entering the full combination opens the safe.

 ### Controls